Katie Stout

 A biography

 Katie Stout (b.
-1989) creates work that is as an extraordinary amalgam of traditional craft techniques, the legacy of female-dominated decorative arts and conceptual art.
+1989) creates work that is an extraordinary amalgam of traditional craft techniques, historical decorative arts and conceptual fine art.
 With every piece, Stout arrives at something that is complex and unexpected: an end-product that deconstructs traditional processes and transcends the object’s function and form.

-Stout’s dynamic practice embraces the formal qualities of design, fine art, and fashion and is inspired by an eclectic spectrum of references, from decorative arts and the intricate patterns of Victorian lace to kitsch suburban interiors and female-dominated craft traditions, such as pottery and textile work.
-Stout interprets and combines these varied aesthetic and conceptual threads through her own distinctive lens to produce unique works that subvert and dismantle traditional frameworks and understandings of functional objects.
-In instances, her works are imbued with an effortless and carefree humor, while others carry an incisive critique of outmoded stereotypes on everything from the decorative arts to gender roles.
-Layered and intricate, Stout’s approach and vision evade clear definition, as she moves freely across the ideas, materials, and techniques that spark her interest.
+Stout’s practice embraces the formal qualities of design, fine art, and fashion.
+She is inspired by an eclectic spectrum of references, from decorative arts and the intricate patterns of Victorian lace to kitsch suburban interiors and female-dominated craft traditions, such as pottery and textile work.
+Stout interprets and combines these varied aesthetic and conceptual threads through her own distinctive lens to produce unique pieces that subvert and dismantle historical frameworks and understandings of functional objects.